Professor David Sinclair is a Professor at Harvard University studying aging.

 6. Lifestyle

-- Regular exercise, including high-intensity interval training (HIIT).
+• Regular exercise, including weight lifting.
 We cover the different forms of exercise and their relation to longevity here.

 Conclusion

-David Sinclair looks considerably younger for his age (he is currently 52 years old).
-Also, he claims he has the blood profile of someone who is 20 years younger.
+At 54 years old, David Sinclair claims he has the blood profile of someone who is 20 years younger.

-He probably also did epigenetic tests to determine his biological age, but to our knowledge he has not yet publicly talked about this.
+He may have taken epigenetic tests to determine his biological age, but to our knowledge, if he has, he has not yet publicly talked about his results.

 Of course, looking younger for your age can be because you have “good genes.”
-However, mostly, it has to do with lifestyle.
+However, it is predominantly due to lifestyle.

 In fact, 10% of your rate of aging and lifespan is determined by genetics, the other 90% is lifestyle (R).

-The only exception are centenarians; these are people who become at least 100 years old and in them, we see a very important genetic component.
-That’s why some centenarians can get to 100 years old despite smoking and eating hamburgers — something we would not recommend doing!
+The only exception are centenarians; these are people who live to at least 100 years old.
+For centenarians, we see an important genetic component.
+That’s why some centenarians can surpass 100 years old despite smoking and eating hamburgers — something we would not recommend the rest of us doing!

 We often see that people who look considerably younger for their age have the following things in common: